 NetFlow is an important tool for incident responders, providing valuable insight into the activities that take place on organizations networks.
 NetFlow is capable of summarizing information about network traffic into brief records that may be maintained indefinitely, providing a running history of network connections that may be referenced during incident response.

-With all the good NetFlow brings, there are still some misconceptions about NetFlow that need to be dispelled.
+With all the good NetFlow brings, there are still some misconceptions about NetFlow that I will dispel for you today:

 Myth 1: Complex Attacks Can’t Be Detected with NetFlow

 On the contrary, NetFlow records are often used to identify complex attacks, allowing responders to identify indicators of compromise across a large amount of network traffic in a timely fashion.
 Furthermore, because NetFlow can see deep into the network, it can be used for behavioral analysis that identifies anomalous traffic patterns, network reconnaissance, policy violation, internal pivots, and more.

 Myth 2: Full Packet Capture Makes NetFlow Irrelevant

 Full packet capture is simply not a sustainable practice.
 Maintaining these records for an extended period of time requires extensive deployment of probes and massive storage capacity.
 Furthermore, analyzing records of full packet capture is very time consuming compared to the preprocessed data available from NetFlow.

 Moreover, it’s not likely that a packet capture solution will be able to monitor pervasively throughout your network.
 You're likely to be doing it at an access point that exists between your network and the outside world.
 Maybe you’ve got a little bit of packet capture scattered around within your internal environment, but it's very difficult to capture every single packet that happens everywhere.